petrvanblokland/DesignDesignSpace/DDS-home.md

 The workshop assumes no experience with programming in Python.
 An Apple computer is required to run the DrawBot application.

+*If you applied, and did not get feedback from us yet, please email again.*

 ~~~
 box = section.newCropped()
 ~~~